-Based on the outcomes of our assurance programme, the Board have collectively satisfied ourselves that:
+Based on the outcomes of our assurance programme, the Board are satisfied that:

-- The Business Plan has been built upon an effective stakeholder engagement programme and that feedback from our CEG has been addressed and acted upon: - The plan has been rigorously assessed and reviewed to confirm it is accurate; - The output commitments contained within this plan are deliverable; - The approaches described in the plan and the associated costs are efficient;
+- The Business Plan has been constructed from effective stakeholder engagement programme and that feedback from our CEG has been addressed and acted upon. - The plan has been rigorously assessed and reviewed to confirm it is accurate. - The output commitments contained within this plan are deliverable. - The approaches described in the plan and the associated costs are efficient.